DoctorLai/Tron-FAQ/README.md

 14. What is the cost to deploy a new contract?
 > Deploy a new contract is not free, for a simple TRC20 Token contract, it will cost around 80 TRX to complete it.  it will cost more if your contract is more complex.

+15. I want to deploy a contract in tron blockchain.
+Can I use the tron energy for it instead of paying TRX?
+> Trx are burned only if you don't have enough energy or bandwidth.

+16. What is the justswap contract address on shasta?
+> Justswap does not have a testnet version.